hernanchavezthielemann/GRO2LAM/README.md

   >Shake angles [a#]

   ##### Restraint
+  Definition of the harmonic potentials to restrain some groups of atoms in their initial positions.

   #### Lammps simulation launching:
-This GUI is mainly to test the congruency of the lammps data and input file.
+  This GUI can be employed to test the congruency of the Lammps data and input files.

   >Select the script to run

-A valid input data file to run
+  A valid input data file to run.

   >Machine

-According the one installed in your computer, you can select the lammps machine.
+  Select the Lammps run file, according to the version installed on the local machine.

   >Cores

-According to your needs and computer capacity, you can select the amount of cores to launch your simulation.
+  Select the amount of computational cores to be used for the Lammps simulation, according to the characteristics of the local machine.

 ### Command line interface
-   There is no implementation of comand line interface, more than:
+   Currently, there is no implementation of command line interface.
+The only available command is:
    ```bash
    ~$ python setup -t
    ```
-   That creates a not fully useful test GUI.
+   that creates a test GUI.

-# Files:
+# Files

     ./run
     ./lib/README.md